cbfrance/christopherbfrance.com/source/2004-07-13-hacking-internet-explorer-the-definitive-guide.html.markdown

 status: publish
 ---

 Well, this is perhaps not a definitive guide, but a good one nonetheless.
-I like his method of including the CSS link in the commented rule, and I appreciate his concern that IE7 (the next release of IE) will have bugs resolved -- making the hacks a problem.
+I like his method of including the CSS link in the commented rule, and I appreciate his concern that IE7 (the next release of IE) will have bugs resolved &mdash; making the hacks a problem.

 Read on:
 <blockquote class="large">